verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Who is this man?
 And how can I hang out with him daily?
 - [ ] It may not be your fault but it's still your responsibility.
 - [ ] Soft in spirit, fierce in depth
+- [ ] Nothing wrong with being a fat fuck.
+It's just not my aesthetic.